Skip to content

 • Nothing sent off your device, ever

-About NetSpeed
+About LiveMetrics

-NetSpeed is a lightweight network speed monitor for Mac that lives in your menu bar and shows live upload and download speed, refreshed every second.
+LiveMetrics is a lightweight network speed monitor for Mac that lives in your menu bar and shows live upload and download speed, refreshed every second.
 Instead of running a one-off internet speed test, it works as a continuous bandwidth meter — a real-time network traffic monitor that reports the true throughput already moving through your connection.

 From the menu bar you get a live network meter and data throughput readout in the units you prefer — switch between bytes (KB/s, MB/s) and bits (Kb/s, Mb/s), and pick a one-line or two-line display.
-NetSpeed is a focused, private net speed monitor and bandwidth meter — an internet speed tracker that reads only local interface statistics, sends nothing anywhere, and sips CPU as a native Swift agent app with no Dock icon.
+LiveMetrics is a private net speed monitor and bandwidth meter — an internet speed tracker that reads only local statistics, sends nothing anywhere, and sips CPU as a native Swift agent app with no Dock icon.

-Network speed monitor Bandwidth monitor Network traffic monitor Wi-Fi speed monitor Menu bar bandwidth Upload & download speed
+Network speed monitor Bandwidth monitor Network traffic monitor Wi-Fi speed monitor Menu bar bandwidth Upload & download speed CPU & GPU monitor RAM & memory pressure Temperatures & fans

 Guides